rockysnow7/rockysnow7.github.io/posts/misc/epq.md

 The minimax search and pruning algorithms are much simpler, as there are many resources available on how to implement them efficiently.
-As mentioned in Section 3, ProbCut uses values found through statistical analysis of previous games.
+As mentioned in Section 3, part of the statistical techniques used by ProbCut rely on data found through statistical analysis of previous games.
 This statistical analysis is complex and beyond the scope and subject of this project, and so I used values found in the original 1995 paper[^8], which introduced ProbCut.

 The process of gathering the final data needed (the mean move time and Elo rating for each engine) involved creating an unpruned engine and two copies